Democrats seek Green New Deal to address climate change

 A joint resolution drafted by Ocasio-Cortez and Markey sets a goal to meet “100 percent of the power demand in the United States through clean, renewable and zero-emission energy sources,” including dramatic increases in wind and solar power.

-A news conference at the Capitol is set for Thursday, the day they introduce the resolution.
+A news conference at the Capitol is set for later Thursday as the lawmakers introduce the nonbinding resolution.

 While setting lofty goals, the plan does not explicitly call for eliminating the use of fossil fuels such as oil and natural gas, a nod to pragmatism that may disappoint some of Ocasio-Cortez’s strongest supporters.